Drainage path checks

 Quick answer

 If the filter is clean but water still sits in the bottom after the cycle, the blockage or restriction is often farther along the drain path.
-Check the hose route, air gap, disposal inlet, and sink drainage before you assume a pump failure.
+Check the hose route, sink drainage, air gap, and disposal connection before you assume a pump failure.

 Why the clue matters